-- Take a reality check – Remind yourself that nobody’s life is perfect, even if it looks that way when you see all the great things they are doing.
-We tend to make social media a measure of our self worth but it’s also beneficial to realize you can’t judge a book by its cover.
+Remind yourself that nobody’s life is perfect, even if it looks that way when you see all the great things they are doing.
+We tend to make social media a measure of our self-worth but it’s also beneficial to realize you can’t judge a book by its cover.
 The outward image people project on social media isn’t necessarily truthful — you’re never getting the entire story

-- Joy of Missing Out – Blogger and entrepreneur Anil Dash wrote about the “Joy of Missing Out,” a term he coined to describe the satisfaction of doing things on his own terms.
+Blogger and entrepreneur Anil Dash wrote about the “Joy of Missing Out,” a term he coined to describe the satisfaction of doing things on his own terms.
 Relish feeling out of the loop.
 Great things are indeed happening out there and sometimes we miss out on them and that’s okay.
-In fact, one approach may be to savor the silence & stillness of just being & not doing anything.
+In fact, one approach may be to savour the silence & stillness of just being & not doing anything.

-- Striving for balance – There is no harm in looking at our friend’s photos and posts or follow a celebrity on instagram or twitter as long as that inspires us and we seek positive encouragement without losing our focus from life in general.
+There is no harm in looking at our friend’s photos and posts or follow a celebrity on Instagram or twitter as long as that inspires us and we seek positive encouragement without losing our focus from life in general.